sunboo/yelo/Idea/Idea.md

 www.yelo.red
 ============

 yelo (https://www.facebook.com/yelo.red) is a mobile only, android first peer-to-peer marketplace.
-We are currently based in Bangalore.
+We are currently based in Bangalore, India.
 The 2 founders are Prasun (IIT Delhi, P&G, startup-exit with cash acquisition) & Khushboo (IIT Bombay, HBS MBA'12, Nike, Booz, currently-Inmobi).
 The team has a phenomenal RoR developer, awesome Android+UI developer, great UX designer and top notch iOS developer (to join soon) besides having a great Android mentor.

 Below is our genuine attempt to make a pitch to our future tech-cofounder who will be joining us even before the beta is launched and will be a significant factor in the success or failure of our venture.